johan10000/SDESheetChallenge/README.md

 5. Placement/Internship Opportunities for top performers, Codestudio will be referring to the amazing product-based companies they have tied up with.
 Also, they will hire interns + full-time for their firm as well.

 There will be no overlap of winners, and we will be using randomization tools to find out the winners.

+How is the leaderboard calculated?:

+It will be ranked by the number of problems solved, in the case of ties, it ranks on the basis of who solved it first.

+Sponsor of the challenge: #codestudio